Samara: Climate

 Samara experiences a humid continental climate (Köppen climate classification Dfb, borders on Dfa).
 Samara's humidity levels are higher in the summer than many Russian cities thanks to the precipitation levels and the close proximity to the Volga.
 The humidity levels usually range from 29% to 98% humidity over the period of a year.
 There was a record high of +40.4 C during a severe heat wave.
 Being far inland, summers are very warm and winters very cold for its latitude among European cities.

 Governance

 Administrative and municipal status

 Samara is the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative center of Volzhsky District, even though it is not a part of it.
 As an administrative division, it is, together with two rural localities, incorporated separately as the city of oblast significance of Samara—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Samara is incorporated as Samara Urban Okrug.
 In April 2015, Samara's nine city districts were granted municipal status.

+Duma of Samara Urban Okrug

+The Duma of Samara Urban Okrug (Дума городского округа Самара) is the unicameral city duma of Samara, Russia.
+A total of 37 deputies are elected for five-year terms.

+Electoral system

+Since 2015, deputies are elected in a two-tier system: district deputies are elected who then elect representatives to the duma.
+In a 2019 law, the number of representatives was reduced from 41 to 37 while maintaining the two-tier system.

+History

+The Samara City Duma was founded in 1870 following administrative reforms that year.

+In 2020, 210 district deputies were elected who then elected 37 representatives to the duma.

+The next election will be in 2025.